Registering for Classes

 How can I check my status on the waitlist?

-Please see the step-by-step Waitlist QuickGuide to find out how to view your status on the waitlist.
+Please see the step-by-step Waitlist QuickGuide and find out how to view your status on the waitlist.

 When is payment due once I register for a waitlisted course?